What Types Of Mortgage Lenders Are There, And How Do I Choose The Right One?

 The Bottom Line

-You can choose from many different types of mortgage lenders, including credit unions, mortgage bankers, mortgage brokers and more.
+You can choose from many different types of mortgage lenders, including credit unions, mortgage bankers and mortgage brokers.
 You can also choose to work with direct lenders, wholesale lenders, retail lenders, portfolio lenders, online lenders, correspondent lenders and more.

 This might seem like a whole lot of choices, but the most important thing you can do is to choose a mortgage lender that offers the best service, depending on your own unique needs.
 Do your own due diligence and research to uncover the right type of mortgage lender for you.